This fragrant golden soup is a perfect recipe for spring; butternut squash soup with lemon and tahini. Light and delicious.

 I love butternut squash and add one to my basket with every shop.
 Butternuts are really quite good for you; fat free, high in fibre, low GI, low in calories and are packed with beta catotene, vitamin C and the minerals selenium, zinc, manganese, magnesium and potassium.
 As well as being good for you butternut squash are versatile; they can be baked, roasted, boiled, spiralized, puréed or fried, gently toasted the seeds are delicious.
 I often keep a tub of roasted squash in the fridge of freezer to use in salads, stir fries, even smoothies and fritattas.

-Cut the butternut squash in half lengthways, scoop out the seeds, and bake at GM4/180C/350F for about 30 mins until soft.
-No need for a tray, just put the squash cut side up on the oven shelf.
+Cut the butternut squash in half lengthwise and scoop out the seeds.
+Bake at GM4/180°C/350°F for about 30 mins until soft.
+There's no need for a tray.
+Just put the squash cut side up on the oven shelf.

-Simmer for 5 mins, and blend either with a food processor or with a stick blender.
+Simmer for 5 mins, and blend in a food processor or with a stick blender.

 If you love velvet smooth soups you may like my spiced pumpkin, carrot and sweet potato soup